 In this pumpkin spice cornbread recipe, the earthy and sweet cornbread mix meets creamy and moist homemade pumpkin puree.
 The result is a soft, moist, delicious Pumpkin Spice Cornbread that is a great side and can also be used in stuffing.

-Not a traditional side for Thanksgiving, but this light and refreshing Quinoa Tabbouleh Salad provides such a light and delightful contrast to the holiday table.
-It’s a great side for your guests who prefer to eat gluten-free.
+Not a traditional side for Thanksgiving, but this light and refreshing Quinoa Tabbouleh Salad provides such a light and colorful contrast to the holiday table.
+It’s a great side for your guests who prefer to eat vegan and gluten-free.
 This recipe is Veg + Gluten-Free.

 Bonus Thanksgiving Make-Ahead Breakfast Casserole: